-Level I - 2 credits CCR Challenge Grade: 10 Level II - 2 credits CCR Challenge - Must also take English 11 CCR Grade: 11 Level III - 2 credits CCR Challenge - Must also take Consumer Math Grade: 12 Entering this CTE program is a three-year commitment.
+Level I - 2 credits CCR Challenge Grade: 10

+Level II - 2 credits CCR Challenge - Must also take English 11 CCR Grade: 11

+Level III - 2 credits CCR Challenge - Must also take Consumer Math Grade: 12

+Entering this CTE program is a three-year commitment.
+NOTE: Students will be required to complete/obtain: Clearances: PA State Police and Child Abuse.
 You can only drop the program after meeting with the principal and your school counselor.

 Prerequisites: Must have successfully completed Intro to Child Care and submit an application to enter Child Care I. Application process may be required to pass from Level I to Level II.
+Space limited.

 Description: The Child Care program is designed for any student who may be considering a professional career working in childcare or a child-related career such as: preschools, kindergarten programs, community daycare centers, before and after school daycare centers, private homes, educational consulting agencies, or early childhood classrooms.
 The program also begins to prepare the student to work towards the CDA-Ready Certification by developing a professional portfolio of resources, materials, and evidence of practical lab work.
 Each course consists of 1) the theory of early childhood education, 2) the planning of early childhood learning experiences, and 3) the clinical experience of working with children through the hands-on World of Wonders (WOW) child development lab.
 Three days per week, students will be working with children ages 3-5 in the WOW program.
 Topics covered throughout the program include: professionalism, health and safety, understanding the learning environment including the use of culturally responsive learning centers and material; child development including the investigation of the needs for dual language learners; classroom management and positive guidance; standards, curriculum and assessment, curriculum development including a compilation of culturally responsive and diverse learning materials that utilize current technology; incorporate the Pennsylvania Learning Standards for Early Childhood, including diversity, to all learning activities and experiences; program partnerships and identifying the role that cultures and values of the family play in children's role that cultures and values of the family play in children's upbringing; and participate in clinical experiences that promote inclusivity.
+In addition, students may earn up to 480 hours of experience working with young children.